Building a Skin on Frame Joel White Pulling Boat

 Attaching the laminated mahogany outer stems and the oak bottom plate.

+Day 17, The boat is done with lots of little jobs remaining.
 Varnishing, adding the brass half oval to the stems, making the oarpads, making the push pull tiller.

-Glueing up the oar blanks, I'm using the best Sitka spruce in my shop for these.
+Gluing up the oar blanks, I’m using the best Sitka spruce in my shop for these.

 Varnishing all the little parts.
 The oarpads in the foreground key into the gunwales and are set with screws and glue.

 Day 18, DISASTER!
-Due to an unforseen chemistry problem with my epoxy and varnish I am now left with a horrible uncured sticky mess on every epoxied part.
+Due to an unforeseen chemistry problem with my epoxy and varnish I am now left with a horrible uncured sticky mess on every epoxied part.
 Today was spent scrubbing the pieces clean with paint thinner.
 What a mess, and a 2 day setback.

 The next step was to scrub the parts not attached to the boat down with hot soapy water to eliminate the amine culprits.
 Where was I going to drench the large parts in the middle of winter?
 There seemed only one answer…